chrisilly/saladEngine/README.md

     4. Navigate to and select the cloned git repository
 4. Launch the project via Unity Hub

+**NOTE!** If you're using Visual Studio as your IDE, make sure that the Unity package `Visual Studio Editor` is installed to get working intellisense and project file generation.
+After opening the project via Unity Hub, navigate to `Window`>`Package Manager` using the menu bar before searching for and installing the `Visual Studio Editor` package.

 # About the Project

 We use our own rigidbodies utilising the semi-implicit Euler method to calculate and update their positions.